-Loan-to-deposit ratios jumped again during the most recent quarter, moving up from the multi-decade lows reached during the first quarter of 2022.
-If strong loan growth persists and deposit growth remains muted, loan-to-deposit ratios are expected to push higher.
+Loan-to-share/deposit ratios jumped again during the most recent quarter, moving from the cycle low reached during the first quarter.
+If strong loan growth persists and share/deposit growth remains tempered, loan-to-share/deposit ratios are expected to push higher.
 The use of non-core funding sources to supplement asset growth and fill the funding gap notably increased during the second and third quarters.
-The substantial growth in wholesale funding utilization was largely attributed to FHLBank advances representing the sixth consecutive quarter of growing FHLBank advance use.
+The substantial growth in wholesale funding utilization was largely attributed to FHLBank advances - the fifth consecutive quarter of growing FHLBank advance use.

-Brokered deposit balances also saw an uptick in quarters two and three after declining for six straight quarters.
-Looking forward, the need for liquidity from alternative sources is likely heightened due to the current loss position seen in most security portfolios - even as overall liquidity positions remain well above their historical average.
+Nonmember deposit balances also saw a small uptick in quarter three.
+Looking forward, the need for liquidity from alternative sources is likely heightened due to the current loss position seen in most security and investment portfolios.

-Net interest margins reached a welcome and powerful inflection point during the second quarter and continued through the third quarter, erasing the deterioration seen over the prior six months.
+Net interest margins reached a welcome and powerful inflection point during the second quarter and continued through the third quarter, erasing the deterioration seen over the past few quarters.
 Continuous rate hikes have been favorable for the asset side of the balance sheet as new loans are booked at higher rates and existing loans blow through loan floors.

 The bond market provides an opportunity to further support margin expansion as current yields are at decade highs.
-Net interest income will benefit as excess liquidity is deployed and cost of funds continues to lag the pace of rate hikes.
+Net interest income will benefit as liquidity is deployed and cost of funds continues to lag the pace of rate hikes.